xingyu-fu/xingyu-fu.github.io/index.md

 * * *
 ### Research
-Note: † Corresponding author.   * Authors’ names are alphabetically ordered.
+† Corresponding author.   * Authors’ names are alphabetically ordered.

 [1] Xingyu Fu, Ying-Ju Chen, Guillermo Gallego, Pin Gao† and Mengqian Lu, “[When Should the Regulator Allow/Prohibit Inter-Temporal Transfer of Emission Permits?](https://www.researchgate.net/publication/353731289_When_Should_the_Regulator_AllowProhibit_Inter-Temporal_Transfer_of_Emission_Permits)”, Under Review.